 While child custody and visitation issues arise most often as part of a divorce, parents going through a divorce are not the only people who might be involved in a child custody situation.
 Custody disputes can arise between unmarried parents; grandparents can seek to enforce their rights to visitation with their grandchildren; and in rare cases relatives or others having a close relationship with a child may seek to be awarded custody.

-Child Custody is a Difficult Process: Get Legal Feedback for Free
+Child Custody is a Difficult Process: Get a Free Attorney Match

 If you and your spouse are getting divorced, or never tied the knot in the first place, you might not agree on who gets custody of the child and when.
 There are a lot of moving parts to this determination, but the court is solely responsible for the child's own best interests.
 One way to get a handle on it is to have a family law attorney review your case absolutely free, with no obligation.